alchemy-bootcamp-one-fall-2018/classwork/week-03-games-charts-projects/class12_components/README.md

 ## Exercise

+1. Draw out high-level pages
+1. Per Page:
     1. Draw Page Wire frame Diagram
         1. Decompose into components (right balance is jobs, not elements)
         1. Transfer to Tree Diagram
         1. For each component, identify
             1. What data it needs
             1. What events it offers (callbacks)
+    1. Work out static html
+    1. Start coding

 * Guess-or-Hang (Hangperson)
 * Tic-tac-toe vs Computer